magnus-sigurdsson/RepData_PeerAssessment1/PA1_template.md

 # Loading and Preprocessing the Data

 I download the activity dataset from the link given by the assignment.
 I then unzip the file, and read it in.
-I also load required packages.
+I also load required packages that will be used.

 ```r